Amorymeltzer/mls/notes.md

 - Deal with graphs at beginning of season (ugly, pointless)
 - Link to schedule on main page?
 Or show upcoming/next game(s)?
 #### JS
+- Angle X-axis to save space.
+Should probably extend margin a bit to make up for it
+- Or just skip some...?
 - Check out D3plus? https://github.com/alexandersimoes/d3plus/ and http://d3plus.org/examples/advanced/9862486/
 - Or Chartjs? https://github.com/chartjs/Chart.js
 - Labels overlap, how can I deal with that?
 Force-directed?